26 Dec Increase Your Bench Press by Avoiding These Mistakes

 - Not getting high on your traps in the start position

-- Not finding the right grip width
+- Using the wrong grip width

 - Not squeezing your hands hard enough